Typhoon Yagi

 The combination of Typhoon Yagi and the southwest monsoon led to heavy rains over Luzon, causing widespread flash floods in various areas.
 The Hong Kong Observatory issued a Gale or Storm No. 8 warning as Typhoon Yagi approached.
-The Chinese island of Hainan experienced extreme rainfall and over 57,000 buildings were damaged there.
+The Chinese island of Hainan experienced extreme rainfall and over 57,000 buildings were damaged.
 In preparation for Typhoon Yagi, schools and transport services in areas within the storm's trajectory were closed.
 In the Philippines, 21 people were killed while 26 others were reported missing.
 In Vietnam, over 329,000 structures were affected and 325 people died, with 24 more missing; a majority of the casualties were caused by landslides.
 The remnants of Yagi caused catastrophic flooding and landslides in Myanmar, where at least 433 deaths and 79 missing were confirmed.
 These remnants also caused extensive flooding and deaths in Laos and Thailand.
 In total, the typhoon caused at least 844 deaths, 2,279 injuries, and left 129 people missing.
 Yagi also damaged, flooded or destroyed over 741,800 structures, resulting in over $14.7 billion (2024 USD) in damage across eight countries.
+Due to the catastrophic impacts it caused, the names Yagi and Enteng were later retired from their respective naming lists in 2025.
+They were replaced by Tomo and Edring respectively.

 Meteorological history

-The origins of Typhoon Yagi can be traced back to August 30, when the Japan Meteorological Agency (JMA) reported that a low-pressure area had formed approximately 290 nmi northwest of Palau.
+On August 30, the Japan Meteorological Agency (JMA) reported that a low-pressure area had formed approximately 290 nmi northwest of Palau.
 The broad low-pressure area began to organize and developed into a tropical depression on August 31.
 Deep convection activity became concentrated around a circulation center, which was in a favorable environment with excellent equatorward and poleward outflow and warm sea surface temperatures of 29-30 C. On September 1, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) declared the system a tropical depression and named it Enteng, as it formed within the Philippine Area of Responsibility.
 At 03:00 UTC that day, the United States Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert due to its low-level circulation center (LLCC) becoming well-defined with formative banding in its northern quadrants.
 A few hours later, the system was classified as tropical depression 12W, exhibiting a rapidly consolidating low-level circulation, a compact central dense overcast (CDO), and deep convective banding over the western semicircle; it then intensified into a tropical storm and was named Yagi by the JMA.